 The Code of Practice for Research sets out the principles of good conduct in research to be adhered by, and directly supports the University’s commitment to the Concordat to Support Research Integrity (Universities UK, 2012).
 It also reflects our commitment to the principles of the Concordat to Support the Career Development of Researchers (2011).

-The senior member of staff overseeing research integrity and first point of contact for anyone wanting more information on matters of research integrity is the Chair of the Research Ethics Panel and Director of the Institute for Arts, Dr Colette Conroy, who is also the confidential liaison for whistleblowers or any other person wishing to raise concerns about the integrity of research being conducted at the University, as set out in our process for dealing with allegations of research misconduct (section 5.1 of the Code of Practice for Research).
+The Director of Applied Research & Knowledge Exchange, Professor Karen Shaw is the confidential liaison for whistle-blowers or any other person wishing to raise concerns about the integrity of research being conducted at the University.
+The process for dealing with allegations of research misconduct is outlined in section 5.1 of the Code of Practice for Research).
+Allegations of misconduct in research must be provided in writing to Dr Shaw.
 In the case that an allegation of misconduct was received, a statement would be provided to the University Board following conclusion of the investigation process.
 This would be reflected in publicly available University Board records, to improve accountability, and provide assurances that measures being taken continue to support consistently high standards of research integrity.

 Compliance with the Concordat to Support Research Integrity